 Salut!
 J'ai un question.
 Il est furieux contre elle, et elle est furieuse contre lui.
 Why is it not "Il est furieux contre lui"

-This relates to:Adjectives ending in -eux become -euse in the feminine form -
+This question relates to:French lesson "Adjectives ending in -eux become -euse in the feminine form"

 I think the answer is that stressed pronouns are required after certain prepositions (including contre):

 But then we have "Elle est furieuse contre lui" And the other example "Il est amoureux d'elle, et elle est amoureuse de lui".
 Both frases in the sentence have the preposition.

 Perhaps I have not understood your question correctly.